Salsomaggiore and its Art Nouveau heritage

 Why visit in the off-season

 This is one of my favourite recommendations for guests who stay at the Podere between November and March.
 While the villages and outdoor activities are best in warmer months, Salsomaggiore shines year-round.
-The Art Nouveau architecture is equally beautiful under grey skies, and now that QC Terme is open, you have the perfect reason to make the trip on a cold day: combine a morning visit to Scipione Castle with an afternoon of pools, saunas and aperitif at the Berzieri.
+The Art Nouveau architecture is equally beautiful under grey skies, and now that QC Terme is open, you have the perfect reason to make the trip on a cold day: combine a morning visit to Scipione Castle (2 km from Salsomaggiore) with an afternoon of pools, saunas and aperitif at the Berzieri.
 It's probably the best way to spend a winter day in this part of Emilia.

 Places map